 So let's go over this product before I (hopefully) help you with the way the directions should be written.

-Here is a frozen item that needs to be defrosted before being popped in the oven.
+Here is a frozen item that needs to be defrosted before being popped into the oven.

 It's a beautiful and impressive holiday dish.
 But again, cooking this to perfection is more challenging than the turkey en croute which is sold right next to this dish.